 What’s Up with All This Traffic?
 The Impact of Neighboring Development on Community Association Roads.

 Whether you know it or not, the roads traveling through your subdivision are likely easements created for the purpose of providing ingress/egress access to public streets.
-And whether you know it or not, those easements may also benefit neighboring properties, giving them access through your subdivision to a point of entry on a public road. …Continue Reading →
+And whether you know it or not, those easements may also benefit neighboring properties, …Continue Reading →

 Can They Do That?